autoplot/documentation/javadoc/org/autoplot/dom/RowController.md

+# org.autoplot.dom.RowController

-# org.autoplot.dom.RowControllerController for Row objects, mostly keeping the DasRow in sync with the DOM.
+Controller for Row objects, mostly keeping the DasRow in sync with the DOM.

 ***
 <a name="getCanvas"></a>
 # getCanvas